 North of the city centre, Calle de Serrano is a 3 kilometre long street that is known for its variety of shopping malls, jewellery stores, designer shops and luxury franchises.
 Luckily for you and the girls, if you fancy indulging in designer labels such as Gucci and Louis Vuitton on your weekend, doing so on Calle de Serrano means you’ll get a tax free experience!

 Calle de Fuencarral

 If you want to stray away from the typical brands and discover more alternative fashion brands, then Calle de Fuencarral is the place to be.
 Stretching for 1,500 metres, you’ll find heaps of boutique stores home to items created by independent designers, tattoo and piercing parlous, cafes, restaurants alongside big names such as Diesel.
 Walking this street will immerse you and the girls into a bohemian environment, and even provides you with an amazing backdrop for any pictures!

 El Rastro on Calle de la Ribera de Curtidores

-Wanting a real Madrid shopping experience whilst on your hen do?
+Wanting a real Madrid shopping experience whilst on your weekend away?
 Then head to the most popular flea market, El Rastro on Calle de la Ribera de Curtidores.
 You’ll find brand new and second hand items here, ranging from quirky clothing to electronics, pretty much anything you can think of will be here.
 It held every Sunday on Plaza de Cascorro and can get pretty busy so make sure give it a go before you go back home!